project-chip/matter-handbook/content/HowItWorks/DataModel.md

 A Node role is a set of related behaviors.
 Each Node may have one or more roles.
 Node roles include:

 - Commissioner: A Node that performs Commissioning.
 - Controller: A Node that can control one or more Nodes.
-Examples include the Google Home app (GHA), Google Assistant, and the Google Nest Hub (2nd gen).
+Examples include a phone app used for device setup, the Hub associated with the setup app which might be embedded in a Router, Smart Speaker, TV or Smart Panel.
 Some device types, such as the On/Off Light Switch, have the Controller role.
 - Controlee: A Node that can be controlled by one or more Nodes.
 Most device types can be a - - Controlee, except for some device types which have the Controller role, such as the On/Off Light Switch.
 The On/Off Light Switch can only be a Controller.
 It cannot be a Controlee.
 - OTA Provider: A Node that can provide OTA software updates.
 - OTA Requestor: A Node that can request OTA software updates.